 Wider Geographical Area

 While most students do still attend college within 100 miles of home, more and more students are looking outside of their local region.
 This has also increased the competitiveness of some colleges, as more students from the East and West Coasts consider Midwest colleges.
-The international applicant pool to US colleges also rises every year.
+Many international students also wish to attend college in the United States.
 Students’ college costs may be affected by where they choose to go to college.
 Understanding regional advantages can help students earn more scholarships and lower costs.

 Greater Variety of Specialized Programs

 Students are increasingly seeking out programs that offer something special.
 These programs include advanced research opportunities, honors programs, combined BA/MA programs, combined BS/MD programs where students are admitted directly to medical school from their high school program, three-year bachelor’s degrees, internships, and degrees in contemporary areas of studies such as environmental sustainability.

 Most applications are now submitted online.
-Many schools participate in the Common Application which allow students to use one form to apply to many colleges at once.
+Many schools participate in the Common Application which allows students to use one form to apply to many colleges at once.
 Other schools that do not participate in the Common Application often have their own online systems, each with a different procedure.